dewynl/msc-ai-capstone-project/docs/dissertation.md

 Educational AI carries particular responsibility for fairness—biased content generation could perpetuate educational inequalities.
 This research addresses bias through several mechanisms:

-**Domain Coverage:** Training data covers Computer Science (42%), Mathematics (31%), Physics (18%), and Engineering (9%).
+**Domain Coverage:** Training data covers Computer Science (59.5%), Mathematics (35.5%), and Physics (5.1%).
 This STEM focus is deliberate but limits generalization.
 The system hasn't been trained on humanities, social sciences, or business content, so it shouldn't be deployed there without additional work.
 This is a limitation, not a hidden bias—it's explicitly stated in scope.

 **Difficulty Distribution:** Synthetic components span beginner (38%), intermediate (35%), advanced (22%), and postgraduate (5%).
 This distribution roughly matches real undergraduate/postgraduate course ratios, avoiding over-representation of any single difficulty level.